 Problems with Wisdom Tooth Top Left

 All four wisdom teeth usually grow in about the same time.
 It is unusual to have problems with only one.
-If your top left wisdom tooth comes out, the surgeon may also plan to take the right one out at the same time.
+If your top left wisdom tooth comes out, the dentist may also plan to take the right one out at the same time.
 If the problem is from decay, and the other tooth is in a good place, you may only get one removed.
 A wisdom tooth cavity can happen if you do not get regular cleanings or care for your teeth well at home.
 The top, back teeth are hard to reach and can be more susceptible to decay.

 Reasons for 2 Wisdom Teeth Removal